-- 1. Projects with one (1) or two (2) trades/contractors must be closed out within sixty (60) days of the date of the Initial Inspection approval. - 2.
-Projects three (3) trades/contractors must be closed out within ninety (90) days of the date of the Initial Inspection approval. - 3.
-For projects to be considered closed out all paperwork must be finalized and all project funds disbursed in accordance with the Funding Agreement. - 4.
-If a project is not going to be completed by the deadline identified in the Funding Agreement the Sponsor must submit via email a request for an extension to the HTF Manager and HTF Program Coordinator.
+- Projects less than \$15,000 must be closed out within ninety (90) days of the date of the Scope of Work Inspection approval. - Projects equal to or greater than \$15,000 must be closed out within one hundred twenty (120) days of the date of the Scope of Work Inspection approval. - For projects to be considered closed out all paperwork must be finalized and all project funds disbursed in accordance with the Funding Agreement. - If a project is not going to be completed by the deadline identified in the Funding Agreement the Sponsor must submit via email a request for an extension to the HTF Manager and HTF Program Coordinator.
 The request must include the reason for the project delays and the expected timeframe for completion.
-The request will be evaluated based the upon the circumstances of the delay(s). - 5.
-Sponsors and/or contractors may be suspended or debarred from participation in the HTF program for projects not being completed within the completion timeframes stated above.
+The request will be evaluated based upon the circumstances of the delay(s). - Sponsors and/or contractors may be suspended or debarred from participation in the HTF program for projects not being completed within the completion timeframes stated above.
 Refer to SC Housing's Suspension and Debarment Policy.

 III.
-APPLICATION PROCESS - General Requirements
+Application Process-General Requirements